 What is National History Day - Orange County (NHD-OC)?

 NHD-OC is Orange County's chapter of a year-long educational program tied to the National History Daywebsite program and contest.
 Through their participation in this program, students in grades 4-12 become amateur historians on their journey to discover the significance of their chosen historical topic.

 Why should students participate?

-In addition to learning how to think creatively and critically, students will also gain valuable experience in collaborating and communication with others.
+In addition to learning how to think creatively and critically, students will also gain valuable experience in collaborating and communicating with others.
 In short, NHD directly supports the California State Standards and HSS Framework with its focus on research and argumentative writing.
 Moreover, students will acquire more confidence in their own ability to learn and be better equipped to overcome the challenges of college and career.

 What categories are in each division?

 The Elementary Division consists of two entry categories:

 NOTE: An individual entry consists of one student.
 A group entry consists of 2-5 students.